recommended reblooming tools

 SEED MAT - tools - grow orchids

 Temperature is key to reblooming orchids.
-Often we talk about light so much that we forget the importance of temperature.
+Often, we talk about light so much that we forget the importance of temperature.
 Orchids know what season it is – when to bloom, grow and rest – based on temperature.
-The truth is, BOTH light and temperature are vital to successfully blooming orchids.
+The truth is that both light and temperature are vital to successfully blooming orchids.

-A seed mat is a much simpler solution than using a space heater or turning up the heat for your entire house.
+A seed mat is much simpler than using a space heater or increasing your house’s heat.

 This mat will raise the ambient air temperature by 10° to 20° F /(-12.2° to -6.6° C).

-Not only can you use a seed mat to help you bloom orchids, but you can also use it after potting orchids as the warmth created by the seed mat stimulates root growth and helps the orchid to recuperate faster from the trauma of potting.
+Not only can you use a seed mat to help bloom orchids, but you can also use it after potting orchids, as the warmth created by the seed mat stimulates root growth and helps the orchid recuperate faster from the trauma of potting.

-For me, the seed mat makes it possible for me to grow both warm and intermediate growing orchids in the same location.
-In the winter it gets down to around 55°F / 13°C in the room where I grow my orchids, so I place my warm-growing orchids on the seed mat and leave the intermediate growers to enjoy the cool winter temperatures.
+The seed mat allows me to grow warm and intermediate-growing orchids in the same location.
+In the winter, it gets down to around 55°F / 13°C in the room where I grow my orchids, so I place my warm-growing orchids on the seed mat and leave the intermediate growers to enjoy the cool winter temperatures.
 It works like a dream!

 humidistat

 Like the timer, a humidistat is a tool of convenience.
-I bought this humidistat on Amazon.com so that I could track my orchids’ humidity levels.
+I bought this humidistat on Amazon.com to track my orchids’ humidity levels.
 It’s also helpful that the humidistat also tracks temperature.
-You can adjust the humidistat to display the temperature in either Fahrenheit or Celsius.
+You can adjust the humidistat to display the temperature in Fahrenheit or Celsius.
 It also shows temperature and humidity highs and lows over the past 24 hours.
-I love this tool so much that I have two them, placed in two different locations, in the same room.
+I love this tool so much that I have two in two different locations in the same room.
 I know that might be overkill, but I’m nerdy that way.

 Fertilizer